Steve Pigeon: Political controversies

-State and Federal Investigations and Guilty Pleas 2015–2018
+Guilty plea to state and federal corruption and bribery cases (2015–2018)

 In spring of 2015, Underberg & Kessler terminated Pigeon's employment at the firm.

-On May 28, 2015, state and federal investigators raided Pigeon's Buffalo waterfront house as part of a joint investigation into Pigeon and WNYPC.
+On May 28, 2015, state and federal investigators raided Pigeon's Buffalo waterfront house as part of a joint investigation into Pigeon and the independent expenditure political action committee Western New York Progressive Caucus (WNYPC).

 On June 30, 2016, New York State Attorney General Eric Schneiderman indicted Pigeon for bribery, extortion, and 7 other charges for a scheme where Pigeon attempted to gain favors from New York Supreme Court Justice John Michalek.
 In October 2017, the United States Attorney for the Western District of New York indicted Pigeon on federal charges mirroring these charges.

-In addition, on April 19, 2017, the New York State Attorney General indicted Pigeon and two others for illegally coordinating their independent expenditure PAC ("Western New York Progressive Caucus") with several candidates for Erie County Legislature and others starting in 2013.
+In addition, on April 19, 2017, the New York State Attorney General indicted Pigeon and two others for illegally coordinating Western New York Progressive Caucuswith several candidates for Erie County Legislature and others starting in 2013.

 In September 2018, Pigeon pled guilty to state charges of third-degree bribery in connection to his interactions with former New York Supreme Court Justice John Michalek.
 The campaign finance charges against Pigeon were dropped following this plea, but Pigeon's two associates (Kristy Mazurek and David Pfaff) pled guilty to misdemeanor charges directly dealing with Western New York Progressive Caucus indictment.

-In the federal case, Pigeon pled guilty to a Superseding Information as part of a plea agreement on October 9, 2018, accepting responsibility for participation in a conspiracy to defraud the United States, in connection to soliciting an illegal $25,000 campaign donation from a foreign national and then disguising the transaction.
+In the federal case, Pigeon pled guilty to a superseding felony information as part of a plea agreement on October 9, 2018, accepting responsibility for participation in a conspiracy to defraud the United States, for soliciting an illegal $25,000 campaign donation from a foreign national and then disguising the transaction.

 In November 2018, the Grievance Committee of the Eighth Judicial District struck Pigeon from the rolls of attorneys licensed to practice in the state of New York.

-2021 Indictment in Erie County
+Guilty plea to sex offense in Erie County (2021–2023)

 On December 1, 2021, the Buffalo News reported that the Erie County District Attorney investigated Pigeon for allegedly molesting a child.
 Pigeon denied the underlying accusations to the Buffalo News.